FMMT666/launchpad.py/README.md

 ### ButtonStateRaw()

-    Returns the state of the last occured button event in the queue in RAW mode.
+    Returns the state of the buttons in RAW mode.

       PARAMS:
       RETURN: [ ]                        An empty list if no event occured, otherwise...